felvin-search/docs/docs/unpublished/troubleshooting-and-how-tos/adding-plugin.md

 }
 ```

-- If the relevant app's access token is not found in localStorage, the frontend makes a request to Neera Backend to check if the app's access token is present in DB.
+- If the relevant app's access token is not found in localStorage, the frontend makes a request to Felvin Backend to check if the app's access token is present in DB.
-- Neera Backend returns a JSON of the same above format, saved in the `access_tokens` column.
+- Felvin Backend returns a JSON of the same above format, saved in the `access_tokens` column.
 The frontend saves the JSON in localStorage and checks if the app's access token is present or not.
 (Note that only strings can be saved in localStorage.
 Hence the JSON is stringified using `JSON.stringfy` before saving in localStorage.
 And while accessing the tokens, it is parsed using `JSON.parse`)
 - If the access token is access token is still not found, it means the user has not yet completed OAuth with the app.
 - The following are the steps for the user to complete OAuth.
 Note the process can differ based on the application.
 But the steps on the user's side will almost always remain same
     1. User clicks on the button `Sign In with the APP_NAME`.
     2. On clicking the button, the page redirects to the app's page.
-The user is asked to give access to Neera's integration.
+The user is asked to give access to Felvin's integration.
     3. Once the user gives access, the page is redirected to the Redirect URI, registered in the app's settings and in the code.
     4. As per standard OAuth, the Redirect URI contains a `code` in query parameters.
     5. The callback component(the component at Redirect URI) in the frontend sends the `code` to the plugin service.
     6. The plugin service sends the `code` to the app's relevant OAuth API and receives the `access token`.
 This `access token` is used to access the user's documents in the app.
     7. The plugin service sends `access token` to the Frontend.
-    8. Frontend saves the `access token` in its localStorage and sends it Neera Backend to update the `access token` in the Neera DB.
+    8. Frontend saves the `access token` in its localStorage and sends it Felvin Backend to update the `access token` in the Felvin DB.

     # 2. Searching the documents